Dean of Academic Life

 The Career Center is committed to assisting students with exploration, preparation, and opportunities.
 We provide resources and support to facilitate an understanding of students’ experiences at Muhlenberg and to make connections so students can meet their goals and make the transition from college to career.

-The Health Professions Office is responsible for counseling all students interested in health professions careers.
+The Pre-Professional Advising Office is responsible for counseling all students interested in health professions careers.
 These careers may include doctoral or master level degrees.
 The college years are for exploring a variety of career options so that students choose a “best fit” upon leaving Muhlenberg.
 Through guidance, shadowing and internship opportunities, self assessment, and workshops, the Health Professions Office encourages pre-health students to investigate the various ways of providing service to patients of the future.

 The Office of Disability Services at Muhlenberg College is committed to ensuring access and nondiscrimination to all programs and services for qualified students with disabilities while maintaining the standards and integrity of the mission of the College.
 The Office of Disability Services is committed to working with identified students, staff, and faculty, in developing and implementing the most appropriate strategies for a successful learning experience.
 Understanding that an informed college community is better able to address the multiple issues related to disabilities, the Office of Disability Services strives to keep all constituencies abreast of the most up-to-date information regarding related laws and regulations and the means to achieve compliance and beyond.